WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS CONTACT US

 Colorado Trail above Roaring Fork, August 29, 2004.
 Hillside Road, September 14, 2005.

-Gentianella heterosepala and Gentianella acuta are very difficult to tell apart and, in fact, The Synthesis of the North American Flora considers the two to be subspecies of Gentiana amarella.
-Flowers, stems, and leaves of the two plants are very similar.
-Flowers of both are highly variable in size, ranging from a tiny 1/4 inch to well over an inch.
-Plants are just as variable, ranging from a few inches tall to over eighteen inches.
 The plants are widely distributed, being found from low montane meadows to tree-line, and although preferring moist areas, they are commonly found along warm, dry trails.
-Plants bloom from July into September and are abundant on many trails, yet they rank as one of the most unnoticed flowers in the mountains of the Four Corners.
+Plants bloom from July into September and are abundant along many trails, yet they rank as one of the most unnoticed abundant flowers in the mountains of the Four Corners.

-The Gentianella genus was named by Moench from European specimens.
-In 1957 John Gillett united heterosepala and acuta as subspecies of Gentianella amarella in his revision of the Gentianella species.
-G. heterosepala was first collected in Utah in 1859; G. acuta was first collected in Europe in the mid-1700s.
+In 1957 John Gillett united G. heterosepala and G. acuta as subspecies of Gentianella amarella in his revision of the Gentianella genus.
+G. amarella ssp. heterosepala was first collected in Utah in 1859; G. amarella ssp. acuta was first collected in Europe in the mid-1700s.

 Gentianaceae (Gentian Family)

-Subalpine.
+Subalpine, alpine.
 Grassy, rocky slopes.
 Summer, fall.

 Horse Creek Trail, August 31, 2005.

-Gentianopsis barbellata is uncommon in the Four Corners area, and, in fact, in the counties that touch the Four Corners, only San Juan County, Utah, has recorded this plant.
-Gentianopsis barbellata grows one-to-five inches tall, spreads by underground roots, has mostly basal leaves, and is found in quite different conditions than its cousin, Gentianopsis thermalis, pictured above.
-Look for it in subalpine meadows, especially, as here, on rocky-grassy slopes.
+Gentianopsis barbellata grows one-to-five inches tall, spreads by underground roots, has mostly basal leaves, and is found in quite different conditions from its cousin, Gentianopsis thermalis, pictured below.
+Look for G. barbellata in subalpine and alpine meadows, especially, as here, on rocky-grassy slopes.
 (The red runners belong to Wild Strawberry, Fragaria virginiana.)

 "Barbellata" is Latin for "small bearded" and refers to the tiny fringing of the petals.